davidfowl/DocsStaging/Pipelines.md

 The complexity has gone through the roof (and we haven't even covered all of the cases).
 High performance networking usually means writing very complex code in order to eke out more performance from the system.
 The goal of **System.IO.Pipelines** is to make writing this type of code easier.

-## Creating a PipeReader/PipeWriter
+## Pipe

-There are several ways to create a `PipeReader/PipeWriter`:
-- Use the [`Pipe`](https://docs.microsoft.com/en-us/dotnet/api/system.io.pipelines.pipe?view=dotnet-plat-ext-2.1) class to create a `PipeWriter/PipeReader` pair.
+The [`Pipe`](https://docs.microsoft.com/en-us/dotnet/api/system.io.pipelines.pipe?view=dotnet-plat-ext-2.1) class can be uesd to create a `PipeWriter/PipeReader` pair.
 All data written into the `PipeWriter` will be available in the `PipeReader`.
-- Use `PipeReader.Create`/`PipeWriter.Create` to create a `PipeReader` or `PipeWriter` from an existing `Stream`.
-- Implement your own.
-Both `PipeReader` and `PipeWriter` are abstract classes.

 ```C#
 var pipe = new Pipe();